haberdashPI/hearing_loss/plans2018.md

     - *goal* - in each of the discussion sessions students will be asked to synthesize the lecture material to identify limitations and propose possible solutions to better ameliorate hearing loss

+	- slide: have an outline of the what we're going to do

 - 28 minute lecture (existing methods to improve hearing loss)
     - consequences of hearing loss (1-2 min)